In South Portland: An emotional but peaceful march for black lives

 By the time it was over on Thursday night, hundreds of people of all races and ages had responded, along with city officials, joining in a march and protest that was at times emotional, but always respectful, organized and safe.

 By 7 p.m.
-Thursday, both the school’s long as well as Mountain View Road was packed.
-Many wore t-shirts emblazoned with “RIP George Floyd,” referring to the black man killed after white police police officer knelt on the back his neck for nearly nine minutes in Minneapolis, Minn.
-That incident kicked off a series of protests, marches and in some cases riots across the country.
+Thursday, both the school’s lawn as well as Mountain View Road was packed.
+Many wore T-shirts emblazoned with “RIP George Floyd,” referring to the black man killed after a white police police officer knelt on the back of his neck for nearly nine minutes in Minneapolis, Minnesota.
+That incident kicked off a series of protests, marches and, in some cases riots, across the country.

 Geremi Baez, 18, was one of the South Portland event’s organizers.
 Holding a hand-lettered cardboard sign that read, “My soul has no skin color,” he said he and his friends were inspired by what they were seeing happening over the past few days in neighboring Portland.